Measures

 The CLI command is:

-topos structural-test-coverage --tests tests/test_mod.py src/mod.py
+topos coverage --tests tests/test_mod.py src/mod.py

 How it works